Jürgen von der Lippe

-Hans-Jürgen Hubert Dohrenkamp (born 8 June 1948), better known by his stage name Jürgen von der Lippe, is a German television presenter, entertainer, actor and comedian.
+Hans-Jürgen Hubert Dohrenkamp (born 8 June 1948), better known by his stage name Jürgen von der Lippe, is a German television presenter, entertainer, actor, musician and comedian.
 His stage name comes from the fact that he was born near the source of the river Lippe.

 Life

 Jürgen von der Lippe was born Hans-Jürgen Dohrenkamp in Bad Salzuflen and grew up in Aachen, where he attended the Kaiser-Karls-Gymnasium and was a Catholic altar boy.
 His father was the barkeeper in a striptease bar.

 From 1967 to 1970 he trained as a signaller in the Bundeswehr, leaving the armed forces a lieutenant.